 Founder & Operations Director

-Paul heads up the Tangent operation and has been guiding expeditions in arctic Greenland, Canada and Svalbard for 30 years.
-He led the first and only winter ascent of the arctic’s highest mountain, Gunnbjørnsfjeld, and made the first high level ski traverse of Svalbard in winter.
-He has organised more than 250 expeditions and made over 100 first ascents of previously unclimbed mountains in Greenland.
+Paul has been guiding expeditions in arctic Greenland, Canada and Svalbard for 30 years.
+He led the first and only winter ascent of the Arctic’s highest mountain, Gunnbjørnsfjeld, the first commercially guided ski-crossing of the Greenland ice cap, and made the first high level ski traverse of Svalbard in winter.
+He has organised over 250 expeditions and made over 100 first ascents of previously unclimbed mountains in Greenland.

 Lizzie is responsible for establishing Tangent’s business strategy and developing plans that deliver it.
 She supports the team to run operations and loves snowmobiling, ski-touring and wild camping in Greenland’s frozen landscapes.
 Back home, she enjoys open water swimming, wildlife watching and days out in the Northumbrian hills.